chuik633/MajorStudio1Summary/README.md

 <img width="1230" alt="Screenshot 2024-12-11 at 2 44 18 PM" src="https://github.com/user-attachments/assets/02621fcd-4147-46d4-b754-4670d5f70756" />

 ### DESCRIPTION: ( Quantitative Data Visualization )
+This visualization explores the relationship between a fish’s length and the depth that they live in.
+I played around with translating the scale of a fish to the screen.
+As you scroll down, the “depth” of your screen’s view corresponds to the depth of the ocean that you are exploring!
+I also created a big picture plot on the side which shows the minimum, average, and maximum lengths of fish at all depths.
+As you scroll, this plot highlights your current depth region relative to all of the data to help orient you.
+For fun, I also created a dynamic “fish” sketch that moves with your mouse to help you visualize “how long a fish is”.

 ### SCREENSHOTS:
 ![snaptogrid](https://github.com/user-attachments/assets/d14dc895-8a40-45fe-a37a-b2dc9b60eddd)